NerdyBoy709/SpaceDustNext/README.md

 * https://github.com/post-kerbin-mining-corporation/SpaceDust
 * https://github.com/sarbian/ModuleManager
 * https://github.com/blowfishpro/B9PartSwitch
-* Any planet pack included in mod lol.

 # Credits
 This mod is inpiered and based on work of JadeofMaar's SpaceDustBunnies and Vexxel's SpaceDustUnbound.